We arrive by train and dive deep underground.

 When Main Building opened, it was part of the Bradford Institute of Technology.
 BIT was about to achieve the century-old dream of a University for Bradford: it received its Charter in October 1966, with Wilson as its first Chancellor.

-It transpires that the tiles were the work of Joe/Joseph Mayo who also competed the meal at Bradford’s Rhodesway School.
+Joe/Joseph Mayo also competed the meal at Bradford’s Rhodesway School.